henrychris/blog/src/posts/the_mom_test.md

 There are failure points to consider within each bucket.
 Both must be considered.

 However in some cases - like if you’ve got heavy product risk (as opposed to pure market risk) - you’re not going to be able to prove as much of your business through conversations alone.
 The conversations give you a starting point, but you’ll have to start building product earlier and with less certainty than if you had pure market risk.

+### Prepare Your List of 3

+Always have a list of the 3 important questions you need to ask for your business at any given time.

+Planning these ahead of time makes it easier to pass the Mom test in a conversation.

+Curate the questions to the different types of segments of customers you have.
+Always have them in mind so you can casually pop one off instead of asking the customer to grab a coffee.

+Keep it casual.

+## Chapter 4 - Keeping It Casual

+In his original book, _4 Steps to the Epiphany_, Steve Blank recommends scheduling 3 separate meetings: the first about the customer and their problem; the second about your solution; and the third to sell a product.
+By splitting the meetings, you avoid zooming in on a 'problem' too early and biasing the customer by mentioning your idea.

+There are problems with this approach though.

+- it takes a lot of time.
+You gotta schedule the meeting, find a free calendar block, commute to the meeting, do introductions, finally talk about what you came to talk about.
+In doing so, you risk the chance of biasing the customer because you have to tell them why you want to talk to them in the first place.
+- At the start, founders are often not credible enough for customers to commit to meeting with them.

+It's difficult and expensive to go with this approach.
+Expensive because a founder's most valuable resource is time.

+The solution to this?
+Keeping it casual.

+The first meeting doesn't need to be scheduled.
+You can start a casual conversation with a potential customer, slide in one of your big 3 questions, and get out before they realise you've had them validate your idea.

+You can return to schedule a meeting when you have something concrete to show & need to close a sale.

+_Rule of thumb: Learning about a customer and their problems works better as a quick and casual chat than a long, formal meeting._

+### The Meeting Antipattern

+Asking the right questions is fast and touches on topics people find quite interesting.
+You can talk anywhere and save yourself the formal meetings until you have something concrete to show.

+Setting up a meeting sets an expectation that you have something to sell them.
+A casual conversation is good for both parties because you've given them a chance to talk about themselves and their problems - who doesn't like talking about themselves?

+_Rule of thumb: If it feels like they’re doing you a favour by talking to you, it’s probably too formal._

+### How long are meetings?

+As you go from product validation -> finding existing solutions -> understanding their workflow -> closing a sale, the meetings take longer.

+Early chats are quick, later chats require more talking to cover the ins and outs of each situation.

+_Note: You'll make progress a lot faster if you’re able to leave your idea out of it for as long as possible._

+### Putting It Together

+Even within a scheduled meeting, you'd do well to keep it casual and non-biasing for maximum value.

+While making small talk, you can slide in a big 3 question and get an answer, while the customer has no clue you're planning to sell something to them later on.

+Just make sure you have an answer for when they ask you "So what did you wanna talk about?"

+_Rule of thumb: Give as little information as possible about your idea while still nudging the discussion in a useful direction._